kmb40/terraform-beginner-bootcamp-2023/docs/week-0.md

 3. A file named ".bash_profile /home/gitpod" should open in Gitpod.
 Append `alias tf="terraform"` to that file.
 4. Create a new bash script name (`/bin/set_tf_alias`)[/bin/set_tf_alias] to set the new alias on future launches.
 And set permissions.
 5. Update the gitpod.yml file for both terraform and aws with `source ./bin/set_tf_alias`.
+6. Commit changes and restart the Gitpod workspace to apply.
+7. Run `tf` and the command line to test.
+If usage information is returned then the task is completed.